-The special value auto instructs Angie to use a list built into the OpenSSL library when using OpenSSL 1.0.2 or higher, or prime256v1 with older versions.
+The special value auto corresponds to the list of curves built into the OpenSSL library for OpenSSL 1.0.2 or higher, or prime256v1 for older versions.

 When using OpenSSL 1.0.2 or higher, this directive sets the list of curves supported by the server.
 Thus, in order for ECDSA certificates to work, it is important to include the curves used in the certificates.